Waterfowl Hunting Sites

 6. All blind sites will continue to be closed to hunting on Tuesdays and Thursdays.

-7. You may place or construct a temporary blind at your site no earlier than noon on the day prior to your permit start date.
+7. You may place or construct a temporary blind at your site no earlier than noon on the day of your permit start date.
 You must remove your temporary blind from your site by noon on your permit end date.
 If you are familiar with the next permit holder and wish to leave a temporary blind intact you may do so.
 Permittee name must be clearly visible on any temporary blind.

 8. Boat blinds are permitted, however must comply with Rule 5 listed above and be stationed at the blind site.